Lannnnnnn/LA-Restaurant-recommend/README.md

 * Perform the EDA analysis on the AutoPhrase result of individual user
 * Perform the EDA analysis on individual city review dataset such as sentiment analysis, feature exploration
 * Convert all the EDA analysis into an HTML report stored under data/eda
+* After running this tag go to the data/eda directory to see the report.html

 ```
 $ python3 run.py -- TF-IDF (not implmented yet)